 - Environmental friendly– Landfills won’t need to be piled up with noxious chemicals used in traditional film x-rays.
 Digital radiography does not have to use any chemicals for developing the film.

-- A complete view – Digital dental x-rays show multiple images that give Dr. Stevens all of the critical information that he needs to make an accurate diagnosis.
+- A complete view – Digital dental x-rays show multiple images that give us the critical information that we need to make an accurate diagnosis.

 - Immediate availability – When digital x-rays are used, your oral health can be viewed in real-time without waiting for the time it takes for traditional x-ray film to develop.